rob-koenig/WebzLoanCalculator/README.md

-# Homework Template

-This is the base template for all other Boots-edu homework assignments.
-The other repositories should all use this as the upstream.
+# WebZ Loan Calculator
+This is a student loan claculator created as a project for a class called CISC181